qi7chen/cpp-bench/README.md

 # cpp-bench

-Lightweight bencharking component for your C++ code.
+Lightweight benchmark component for your C++ code.

 ## Introduction

-This component was taken from [folly](https://github.com/facebook/folly/blob/master/folly/Benchmark.h), with efforts porting to Visual C++.
+This component was taken from [folly](https://github.com/facebook/folly/blob/master/folly/Benchmark.h), with efforts porting to Visual C++ 2013.

 ## Build